earldouglas/codedown/README.md

 ## Sections and subsections

 The section above is 1.3, counting by headings.
 It has two subsections (1.3.1 and 1.3.2).
-We can specify a section to extract the content from just that section:
+We can specify a section number to extract the content from just that section:

 ```
 $ cat README.md | codedown haskell --section 1.3